klarna/system_monitor/README.md

-Information about top N Erlang processes consuming the most resources (such as reductions or memory), or have the longest message queues, is presented on process top dashboard:
+Information about top N Erlang processes consuming the most resources (such as reductions or memory), or have the longest message queues, is presented on the process top dashboard:

 ![Process top](doc/proc_top.png)